galiana/galiana.github.io/_posts/2015-01-27-Links-on-received-emails-sometimes-does-not-work-for-a-while-with-error-404.md

 date:   2015-01-27 11:34:10 +0100
 categories: [Sitecore, ExM]
 ---
-If you ever notice that links are not working when somebody receives an email sent by Sitecore Email campaign Manager, but after a while, without doing anything everything starts working, you may have a problem with the publishing queue.
+If you ever notice that links are not working when somebody receives an email sent by Sitecore Email campaign Manager, but after a while, without doing anything everything starts working, you may have a problem with the publishing queue.<!--more-->

 During the dispatchnewsletter pipeline, ECM executes the processor deployanalytics before the email is sent, and if you followed the recommendations, it will have an auto publish action when it´s "approved".